Skip to main content

 • There are two common pathogenic variants (C282Y and H63D) with high carrier frequency in White northern European populations, especially in those with Celtic heritage.

-• HH has variable disease expression: presentation may be non-specific and some affected individuals may never present with serious features.
+• HH has variable disease expression: presentation may be non-specific and many individuals never develop clinical features.

 • Males are more likely to develop clinical features than females because women lose iron through menstruation.

-• Features of iron build-up in tissue can include ‘bronze diabetes’ (diabetes mellitus and skin pigmentation), arthritis, heart failure and cirrhosis of the liver.
+• Features of iron build-up in tissue can include ‘bronze diabetes’ (cirrhosis of the liver, diabetes mellitus and skin pigmentation), arthritis and heart failure.

 What should you do next?

-• Management of iron overload is conducted by venesection.
-Refer the patient to gastroenterology and/or haematology.
+• Iron overload is treated by venesection.
+Refer the patient to haematology and/or hepatology/gastroenterology as per local clinical pathways.

-• If a diagnosis is confirmed, offer genomic testing to:
+• If a diagnosis is confirmed, genomic testing can be offered to:

 • first-degree relatives (parents, siblings and adult children);